unrelativity · the project

 Joni Mitchell — Woodstock

-The four books constitute the full framework.
+The books written together constitute the full framework.
 This site gathers its essential language into a single accessible space — for readers who want to understand the vocabulary before reading the books, for those who read in one language and not the other, and for those who want to navigate the framework by theme rather than by book.
+The Core Concepts page is the lexicon: each term defined with the precision the framework requires.
+The Themes section maps the Compass and its territories.
+The Essays bring the framework into contact with the questions of ordinary life.
+The Books section orients the reader to each work’s place in the arc.

-Can Güralp · The Unrelative Truth (2016) · KendiBiz (2024) · Kavuşturan Pusula (2025)
+🥂 Can Güralp · The Unrelative Truth (2016) · KendiBiz (2024) · Kavuşturan Pusula (2025) · Tekrarlayan İleti (2026)